mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 missions into the Vargr Extents or even through them and into the relatively unexplored space beyond.
-A range of support vessels and scout cruisers are based there, though some have been known to depart on missions of several years’ duration and are rarely seen in port.
+A range of support vessels and scout cruisers are based there, though some have been known to depart on missions of several years' duration and are rarely seen in port.
-Junidy itself is a small world with a very thin atmosphere, home to a population numbering around thirty billion of whom about half belong to the minor race normally nicknamed ‘Dandelions’ or ‘Dandies’.
+Junidy itself is a small world with a very thin atmosphere, home to a population numbering around thirty billion of whom about half belong to the minor race normally nicknamed 'Dandelions' or 'Dandies'.
 Their correct name is Llellewyoly, as near as humans can pronounce it.
 The Dandies are adapted to the extremes of temperature experienced by Junidy in the course of its day and display traits of both plant and animal.